wso2/docs-choreo-dev/en/docs/quick-start-guides/configure-front-end-application-qsg.md

 To configure the front-end application, follow the steps given below:

-1. While on the web application component page, click **DevOps** in the left navigation menu.
+1. While on the web application component page, click **DevOps** in the left navigation menu and then click **Configs and Secrets**.
-2. Select **Configs and Secrets** sub menu.
-3. Click **+ Create**.
+2. Click **+ Create**.
-4. Select the mount configuration options as follows and click **Next**:
+3. Select the mount configuration options as follows and click **Next**:

     | **Field**             | **Description**                               |
     |-----------------------|-----------------------------------------------|
     | **Config Type**       | **Config Map**                                |
     | **Mount Type**        | **File Mount**                                |

-5. Provide the below values for mount configuration
+4. Specify values as follows for the mount configuration:

     | **Field**             | **Description**                               |
     |-----------------------|-----------------------------------------------|
     | **Config Name**       | **Web App Config**                            |
     | **Mount Path**        | **/usr/share/nginx/html/config.js**.
 Every config that needs to be exposed through the web server should be placed inside `/usr/share/nginx/html/`                          |

-6. Copy the config details as a JSON file as shown below into the text area.
+5. Copy the config details as a JSON file as shown below into the text area.
 Fill the placeholders with the values you copied from the previous steps as mentioned in the table below.

     ```javascript
     window.config = {